Frozen shoulder, also called adhesive capsulitis, is a painful and disabling condition of

 Frozen shoulder occurs when the shoulder joint capsule becomes thick, stiff, and inflamed and adhesions develop.
 In many cases there is less joint fluid too.

 What is the main frozen shoulder cause?
-Most commonly it is
+Most commonly it is due recent injury or surgery that keeps the shoulder from moving.

 People with diabetes mellitus have higher risk of being affected by this condition, in fact, 10% to 20% of patient with diabetes will develop it.
 Also they tend to have a greater degree of stiffness, which lasts longer.